rezapasalar/admin-panel-rtl/README.md

 require("./resources/js/mixAdminPanelRtl");

 ## Compile JS and CSS
-npm i
-npm run dev
+npm i && run dev

 # Use and enjoy